‘Vanderpump Rules’ Star Scheana Shay Says Her ‘Half-A**’ Shifts At SUR Aren’t Fair To The Other Employees

 Vanderpump Rules star Scheana Shay says her short shifts at SUR Restaurant & Lounge aren’t fair to the hardworking employees at the West Hollywood hotspot.

-In a new interview on the Knot Too Taboo podcast, Scheana addressed the off-camera restaurant staff that keeps SUR running while the Vanderpump Rules stars barely work.
+In a new interview on the Knot Too Taboo Apple podcast, Scheana addressed the off-camera restaurant staff that keeps SUR running while the Vanderpump Rules stars barely work.

 “How unfair is it that we’re here half-a** working and it’s like, I’m busy taking photos and having conversations while other people are watching my tables and then I’m making the same amount of money,” Scheana said.
 “It’s not fair.”

-Sheana explained that Jax Taylor, Tom Sandoval, and Ariana Madix “kind of guest bartend” at SUR when Vanderpump Rules is not filming, but she added, “It’s not realistic to have people who have been on a television show for 8 years really working an 8-hour shift at a restaurant.”
+Sheana explained that Jax Taylor, Tom Sandoval, and Ariana Madix “kind of guest bartend” at SUR when Vanderpump Rules is not filming.

+“It’s not realistic to have people who have been on a television show for eight years really working an eight-hour shift at a restaurant.”

 Scheana also reiterated that during the first four seasons of Vanderpump Rules, the cast was “pretty much” really working full time at the eatery.
 The Bravo reality show is now in its eighth season.

-The Bravo star also suggested that the Vandeprump Rules cast members who still work at SUR should work “modified” shifts since they’re making money outside of the restaurant while everyone else working in the restaurant isn’t cashing in on the show’s success.
+The Bravo star also suggested that the Vanderpump Rules cast members who still work at SUR should work “modified” shifts since they’re making money outside of the restaurant while everyone else working in the restaurant isn’t cashing in on the show’s success.

 Unfortunately, no one is making money at SUR right now.
-The restaurant, along with Lisa Vanderpump’s other Los Angeles area establishments, Villa Blanca, PUMP and TomTom, has been shuttered amid the coronavirus health pandemic.
+The restaurant, along with Lisa Vanderpump’s other Los Angeles area establishments — Villa Blanca, PUMP and TomTom — has been shuttered amid the coronavirus health pandemic.

 Vanderpump recently told Bravo’s Watch What Happens Live with Andy Cohen that she is devastated over the shutdowns.